Lozarta-V/Lozarta-V/README.md

 Apiring Data Analyst with a keen interest in research, analysis, and using data as a powerful tool for optimising processes🌐

 - 🔬 Background in supporting life sciences research
-- 💡 Strong analytical skills, attention to detail, and critical thinking
+- 💡 Detail-orientated with strong analytical and critical thinking skills
 - 📚 Committed to continous learning and professional development

 ## Tools